 Irradiated Food - Food that has been treated with ionizing radiation shall be so designated on the label.

 MINIMUM SHELF LIFE

-The required minimum shelf life is 75% remaining upon arrival in Kenya.
+For imported foods the required minimum shelf life is 75% remaining upon arrival in Kenya.
 If the shelf life is less than required, the goods will be rejected.

 Labeling Requirements for GM Foods